 Also, once you know your baby, you're going to want to shop for them just as much (actually, more).
 Buy enough onezies to get through a few weeks of not doing laundry, splurge for the pajamas with magnets instead of a zipper (late night diaper changes go from level 12 torture to mildly unpleasant once the wrestling match with a zipper is removed from the equation), and get a few cute outfits for when people come to see the baby for the first time.

 Also, make sure you stock way more hangers than you think you'll need.
 Clothes just magically appear at your house somehow throughout the first few years.
 It seems like everyone wants to contribute to your new addition's wardrobe.
 No one will bring you hangers.
 Get lots.
 Trust me.

 Other than those few items you really need in the first three months, they're going to grow so fast that you won't have time to use much else.
-Here are the things I used most often in those first few months before I got out of the house and to Target for replenishments.

 I'm not sure about other hospitals, but the one where we had our daughter sent us home with a few dozen diapers, some free formula, and a "made in California" onezie.
 (We made jokes about a "baby starter kit".)

 I'm not saying not to stock up on diapers, especially if you have older kids so you already know what brand you like.
 I am saying that the magical interwebs will ship more diapers to your door, for free, in two days or less, and can be ordered from your phone while you breastfeed.
 There's no need to buy enough diapers to swaddle a baby army.